Contents

 - User-facing deletion is restricted and handled by request workflow

-4.2 Cloudflare (website hosting and delivery)
+4.2 Cloudflare and Vercel (website hosting and delivery)

 4.3 Email (authentication and notifications)